Aboriginal Heritage Project

 Support and partner organisations

 The project is funded by the Australian Research Council Linkage Grant scheme.
-It is supported by the NCIG and has gained financial support from partner organisations: Australian Genome Research Facility (AGRF) and the National Geographic Society.
+It gained financial support from partner organisations: Australian Genome Research Facility (AGRF) and the National Geographic Society.
 It has additional valuable research support from Bioplatforms SA, the Wellcome Trust Sanger Institute and the Harvard Medical School.

 The project has been approved by the University of Adelaide Human Research Ethics Committee (Application ID: H-2014-252).
 The project is guided and overseen by an Aboriginal Advisory Board with members from different states (on a rolling basis), as well as the South Australian Museum Aboriginal Advisory Committee.
 Both advisory groups provide advice, guidance, and monitoring of the project.